jwjacobson/gfetch-cli/README.md

 > [!NOTE]
 > At present, Gfetch only allows you to download *all* correspondence with a given address.

-If you don't have a valid token, your default browser will open for you to authenticate with the account of your choice when you enter a correspondent's email.
-You will also have to grant access to Gfetch in order to download your emails.
-I promise I'm not doing anything with them! (terms of service to be published soon)
+If you don't have a valid token (`token.json` in the `gfetch` folder), your default browser will open for you to authenticate with the account of your choice when you enter a correspondent's email.

+To download emails, must grant access to your Gmail account to Gfetch.
+Gfetch only requires read-only access to Gmail account, and your emails are saved on processed on your hard drive.
+They are never stored elsewhere or used for any other purpose.
+For more details, see the [terms of service](https://github.com/jwjacobson/gfetch-cli/blob/main/terms_of_service.md) and [privacy policy](https://github.com/jwjacobson/gfetch-cli/blob/main/privacy_policy.md).

 ### License
 Gfetch is [free software](https://www.fsf.org/about/what-is-free-software), released under version 3.0 of the GPL.
 Everyone has the right to use, modify, and distribute gfetch subject to the [stipulations](https://github.com/jwjacobson/gfetch-cli/blob/main/LICENSE) of that license.